Satisfactory Academic Progress

 • Type a letter of explanation.

-• Download a copy of your San Jac GPS Degree Evaluation.
+• Download a copy of your San Jac GPS degree evaluation.

 • Gather documents that supports your extenuating circumstances (e.g. death certificate, hospital records, vehicle maintenance records, eviction notice, etc.)